dfosco/dfosco.github.io/_posts/2015-04-28-marvel-vs-invision-and-the-race-for-the-prototyping-crowd.markdown

 InVision, with [$35m in funding](https://www.crunchbase.com/organization/invision-2) rolling in since early 2012, had a good head start, but Marvel's _mere_ [$900k](https://www.crunchbase.com/organization/marvel) raised last year is clearly being put to good use by their team.

-Considering the gigantic difference in funding they have, Marvel is kicking some serious Invision ass — while also raising the question of "perhaps you shouldn't take **35 million dollars** in funding for a freaking prototyping tool?".
+Considering the gigantic difference in funding they have, Marvel is kicking some serious Invision ass — while also raising the question of “perhaps you shouldn't take **35 million dollars** in funding for a freaking prototyping tool?”.

 But then again, who am I to say how one should or should not run their company?
 Although Fred Wilson provides a compelling argument for [why raising too much capital can be a bad thing](https://www.youtube.com/watch?v=yC_tjoQmf5g).